gpujs/gpu.js/README.md

 ## Pipelining
 [Pipeline](https://en.wikipedia.org/wiki/Pipeline_(computing)) is a feature where values are sent directly from kernel to kernel via a texture.
 This results in extremely fast computing.
 This is achieved with the kernel setting `pipeline: boolean` or by calling `kernel.setPipeline(true)`
+In an effort to make the CPU and GPU work similarly, pipeline on CPU and GPU modes causes the kernel result to be reused when `immutable: false` (which is default).
+If you'd like to keep kernel results around, use `immutable: true` and ensure you cleanup memory:
+* In gpu mode using `texture.delete()` when appropriate.
+* In cpu mode allowing values to go out of context

 ### Cloning Textures **New in V2!**
 When using pipeline mode the outputs from kernels can be cloned using `texture.clone()`.